 Its main function is to make the bridge between the low voltage terminals of the active part and the external load.

 Its characteristics vary according to the voltage level of the transformer, the basic level of insulation and the creepage and arc distances.

-Figure 24: LV Bushings with their respective terminals
+Figure 24: LV Bushings with their function of the section of the s